 In fact, I spoke to a handful of therapists who mentioned recommending the Notes app to their patients.
 “I recommend patients use the Notes app to track ‘hot’ moments throughout the day.
 These can be situations in which you felt caught off-guard, intensely uncomfortable, or those in which you did really well and impressed yourself,” explains Sabrina Romanoff, PsyD, a clinical psychologist in private practice and professor at Yeshiva University in New York City (five notes).
 Tracking difficult moments can help you learn from them, and tracking successes can help offset some people’s tendency to remember only negative moments from their days, she says.

 Hamilton describes using her Notes app in a quasi-therapeutic way as well.
-Among the to-do lists, coffee shop bucket lists, and email drafts, she keeps what she calls a Laugh List.
+Among the to-do lists, coffee shop bucket-lists, and email drafts, she keeps what she calls a Laugh List.
 “Every time something or someone makes me laugh so hard it brings tears to my eyes, I will remember to write it down and add it to my Laugh List.
 I love to go back and reread this list as it instantly takes me back to that moment of pure joy.
-That note, in particular, is definitely a ‘you had to be there’ type of note and would not make sense to anybody else, but I treasure those memories,” she says.
+That note in particular is definitely a ‘you had to be there’ type of note and would not make sense to anybody else, but I treasure those memories,” she says.
 Similarly, several of the entries in my app recorded times that I felt awash with gratitude, which always makes me smile when I see them again, even if I don’t remember the moment that spurred it.

-When I ask Dr. Jacobs if even the chaotic sort of record-keeping that goes on in the Notes app could confer some of the same known benefits of journalling, her answer is an emphatic yes (although, she adds, it’s not a replacement for longer-form journalling).
+When I ask Dr. Jacobs if even the chaotic sort of record-keeping that goes on in the Notes app could confer some of the same known benefits of journaling, her answer is an emphatic yes (although, she adds, it’s not a replacement for longer-form journaling).
 “I do believe there are benefits to converting thoughts and feelings, insights and lists, to a physical object of any sort,” she says.
 “It forces the thoughts to a more articulated level and it gets the feelings moving and out of the body.
 Then when we can see what was in our mind before us, even if it’s on a phone, we have one more step of distance and perspective on our internal process.
 Even on a little or electronic scale, it is an act of creativity.
 It always helps to crunch through and digest experience, because life is complicated and fast-paced and we miss a lot of richness and direction if we don’t sometimes review our process.”

 Could Apple have foretold the cultural and personal significance Notes would hold when they first released the app in the early 2000s?
 I doubt it, and sometimes, it seems like the tech company is still kinda... missing the point.
-The iOS 15 update coming this Summer, for instance, will include a significant overhaul to this wild and weird app, including turning shared notes into something that, to me, sounds more like a Google Doc, with the ability to tag people to get their attention and see what changes people made since the last time you reviewed the entry.
-Users will also be able to add tags to notes with a simple hashtag, which is meant to make it easier to categorise and organise your entries.
+The iOS 15 update coming this fall, for instance, will include a significant overhaul to this wild and weird app, including turning shared notes into something that, to me, sounds more like a Google Doc, with the ability to tag people to get their attention and see what changes people made since the last time you reviewed the entry.
+Users will also be able to add tags to notes with a simple hashtag, which is meant to make it easier to categorize and organize your entries.